 In my homelab, I run a Lenovo ThinkCentre M920 (i5, 32GB RAM) for various tasks—including a self-hosted GitHub Actions runner.
 The setup is straightforward and works out of the box.

-Heads up: GitHub recommends using self-hosted runners only for private repositories, as public repos pose security risks.
+GitHub recommends using self-hosted runners only for private repositories, as public repos pose security risks.

 Setting up the server